tkubica12/kubernetes-demo/docs/stateful.md

 # Stateful applications with StatefulSets
 Having persistent volumes is important part of managing stateful applications, but there are more things to take care of.
 Kubernetes Deployment has few limitations when using with statefull apps:
-* Deployment creates ports in parallel.
-Stateful apps sometimess need to start sequentially - spin up first node, make it initialize and become master and after that spin up second node, connect it to master and make it assume agent/slave/minion role
+* Deployment creates Pods in parallel.
+Stateful apps often need to start sequentially - spin up first node, make it initialize and become master and after that spin up second node, connect it to master and make it assume agent/slave/minion role.
+Also when Pod is in terminating state, Deployment starts creating new one immediately, but that might create two running services accessing the same data - StatefulSet always wait till Pod is terminated.
 * Pods with deployments do not have predictable names and those are not persistent.
-When Pods is rescheduled to different Node it does not keep its configurations such as name
+When Pods is rescheduled to different Node it does not keep its configurations such as name.
-* When Pod is using Persistent Volume and fails new pod gets created with new Volume rather than take over of existing one
+* Deployments are creating Pod replicas with each attaching the same shared Volume.
+This is fine for content of web farm, but not for replicated services such as databases.
 * During scale-down operation Pods are killed with no order guarantees so it can easily kill Pod that has been created first who became master and cause new master elections that can bring downtime

 StatefulSets are designed to behave differently and solve those challanges.

 ## StatefulSets
 First let's explore behavior of StatefulSet on simple example and later add Volumes and real stateful application like database.

+### StatefulSet basics

 We will run very simple StatefulSet with init container.
 Observe that Pods are started one by one (only after one Pod goes into full Running state next one is started) and also pod names are predictable (stateful-0, stateful-1 and so on).